SimoneLombardi/ARP_3/README.md

   - kill() : send signals to the WD

 - **`socket.c`:** This process is responsable for handling the socket communication.
 This process start by implementing a socket serevr that waits for connection by some clients.
 After a fork() the child process implements a client that separates in two different process to handle the connection from a external target and obstacle process.
 This implementation is able to simultaneausly recive data and send data to another machine.

-The primitives used by the server are:
+The primitives used by the socket are:
   - bind() : nameing the file descriptor
   - socket() : obtaining the file descriptor for the soket
   - listen() : allow the server to accept connection